snpsuen/Kubernetes_CDN_VOD_Streaming/README.md

 ![killercoda_nginx-hls_svc_nodeport_screen05](killercoda_nginx-hls_svc_nodeport_screen05.PNG)

-Verify the URL works by connecting directly to the video streaming landing page at the CDN origin, https://d6a3b270f6a5-10-244-4-203-30245-spca.r.killercoda.com/v0001.html
+Verify the URL works by connecting directly to the landing page at the CDN origin, https://d6a3b270f6a5-10-244-4-203-30245-spca.r.killercoda.com/v0001.html, and playing the requested video stream on the browser.

 ![killercoda_nginx-hls_svc_nodeport_screen06](killercoda_nginx-hls_svc_nodeport_screen06.PNG)

+### 3. CDN edge on Kubernetes on premises

+In this example, an on-prem Kubernetes cluster run on a pair of VirtualBox VMs in a local notebook.
+THe CDN edge is implemented by a nginx reverse proxy service in association with the endpoint pods.
+Port forwarding rules are configured properly to forward incoming traffic heading towards the local notebook to the kubernetes service concerned.